pyeventsourcing/eventsourcing/README.md

 ## Introduction

 Version 10 of this library still supports traditional event-sourced aggregates.
-In these examples we have chosen to foreground the library's support for DCB, to showcase the new official support for modeling and serialising events with Pydantic, and to demonstrate the capabilities of UmaDB.
+In these examples we have chosen to foreground the library's support for Dcb, to showcase the new official support for modeling and serialising events with Pydantic, and to demonstrate the capabilities of UmaDB.